LisaCee/lswebhomework6/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Functions
+	A repeatable program.
+You make it generic at first and then add custom stuff each time you run it.
 	* Parameters
+	A parameter is the generic placeholder in a function.
+It let's the function know to expect some data.
+There can be more than one parameter used in a function.
 	* Arguments
+	Functions use arguments to add the custom stuff.
+They hold the specific details and can be changed each time.
+There is usually an equal number of parameters and arguements.
 	* `if` statements
+	An `if` statement is a function that performs a series of true or false tests on an argument.
+Is this thing true?
+Then do this.
+Is it not true?
+Then go to the next test.
+If it doesn't pass any test, then it will usually do a default action.

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/